 February is such an exciting time to cook.
 It's Heart Month, and Valentine's Day offers a festive occasion that often centers on special and festive foods.
 I've decided to combine these two celebrations into one, putting together a spectacular meal that makes the best of both worlds.

 Okay, let's start with an overview.
-This recipe serves two but can easily be multiplied for a group.
+This recipe serves two but can easily be multiplied.
 It features...

 - Ginger-Lemon Salmon

 - Red Rice